NaveenKaliannan/guide-to-good-software/Python/DesignPatterns.md

 print(f"Cost of coffee with milk: {milk_coffee.cost()}")

 ```
 * **Facade** is a structural pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.
-The facade encapsulates the complexity of the subsystem, providing a single, easy-to-use start() method
+The facade encapsulates the complexity of the subsystem, providing a single, easy-to-use start() method.
+The  Facade class provides a simplified interface to use these components.
+Facade pattern simplifies the usage of a complex system by providing a higher-level interface

 ```python
 class CPU:
     def freeze(self):